DrThyme/ACC_Project/README.md

 export LC_ALL=C
 ./airfoil  10 0.0001 10.
 1 ../xml/r0a0n200.xml
 ```
-> Some comment about dependencies
+> In your userdata-file...Clone this repo

 ## Examples